Med116/samsclub/README.md

 4. Open up a web browser to [localhost:8080](http://localhost:8080 "localhost:8080").

-5. To test the app, stop the server (Hit Ctrl-C to stop), and then run `mvv test` in the root directory (where the .pom file resides)
+5. To test the app, stop the server (Hit Ctrl-C to stop), and then run `mvn test` in the root directory (where the .pom file resides)

 ## CONFIGURATION